emmanueladdo/GlosAPP/README.md

---- GLOSAPP ---
+# GLOSAPP :busket:
-The glosapp is a glocery store management wepp App
+The glosapp is a grocery store management web App